Lithill/Brain-Worms/README.md

 * [Balsamiq](https://balsamiq.com/) was used to grab a screenshot of an iphone SE wireframe template.
 * [Readme.so](https://readme.so/editor) was used to create the early version of the readme.
 * [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) was used for debugging.
+* [Real Favicon Generator](https://realfavicongenerator.net/) was used to create a favicon and generate the code needed to insert it.

 ## Deployment & Local Development